mtstickney/mtstickney.github.com/content/blog/20150426-Pelican-Setup.md

 [Pelican](http://blog.getpelican.com), and wanted to make a few notes about the switch and the current setup.

+## Updates
+- _2015-09-01_: Deploy script was updated to remove the output files before regenerating the site.

 ## Why Switch?

 First though, a comment about my reasons for switching: Octopress is a